izcm/nft-indexer/README.md

 But no furniture – its decoupled from all frameworks.

-The project uses the term “Resource” when refering to the complete representation of a model — not just its shape, but also its key type, ports, relations, DTO transforms, and read behavior.
+The project uses the term “Resource” when referring to the complete representation of a model — not just its shape, but also its key type, ports, relations, DTO transforms, and read behavior.

 Each resource in the domain follows the same structure: